ArantesVini/dw-etl-airflow/README.md

 ---

 For Airflow I use the docker version following the documentation avaliable on `https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html`, the .yaml file required is in this repo.

+---

+To connect both the containers of Airflow and postgres I use the command:
+`docker network disconnect bridge (container_name_postgres)` `docker network connect {container_name_airflow} {container_name_postgres}` Also, will be much easier to first up the airflow containers and then create the postgres on the same network using `--network`.